ruuda/noblit/docs/index.md

 ## Goals

  * An embeddable library for queries and transactions.
- * Eventually supporting a client-server database on top of the library, with a single transactor and scale-out reads.
+ * Enabling — but not requiring — a client-server database on top of the library, with a single transactor and scale-out reads.
  * Storing datasets that do not fit in working memory.
 The result of a query and data to insert must fit though.
  * Handling moderate write workloads and moderately sized data.